 The Board has determined that ten of the eleven directors standing for reelection or election to the Board are independent under these Standards.
 The Board has determined that Mr. Foster does not qualify as an independent director due to his employment as our Chief Executive Officer.
-As a result, with the exception of the Strategic Planning and Capital Allocation Committee and the Executive Committee, Mr. Foster does not serve as a member of any committee of the Board.
+As a result, Mr. Foster only serves on the Strategic Planning and Capital Allocation Committee and the Executive Committee.

-In the course of the Board's determining the independence of each director other than Mr. Foster, it considered any transactions, relationships and arrangements as required by the Standards.
+In the course of the Board's determination of the independence of each director other than Mr. Foster, it considered any transactions, relationships and arrangements as required by the Standards.
 In particular, with respect to each of the most recent three completed fiscal years, the Board evaluated:

-- · for each of our non-employee directors, the annual amount of sales to and/or purchases from any organization where he or she serves as an executive officer; and - for Dr. Kochevar, the annual amount of sales (net of any charitable contributions made by us) to and/or purchases from the academic institution where she serves as Dean of the School of Veterinary Medicine.
+- · for each of our non-employee directors, the annual amount of sales to and/or purchases from any organization of which he or she serves as an executive officer; and - for Dr. Kochevar, the annual amount of sales (net of any charitable contributions made by us) to and/or purchases from the academic institution of which she served as Provost and Senior Vice President ad interim.
+In 2019, this included approximately \$73,500 in payments the